The Gummy Gap: What 'Organic' Actually Means in Manufacturing

 Creating a gummy is one thing.
 Creating one that stays perfect for two years on a shelf is another.
 Organic ingredients love to break the rules of stability.

-2. Moisture is the Saboteur: Those organic sweeteners can leave the gummy with higher water activity.
+2. Moisture is the Saboteur: Those organic sweeteners leave the gummy with higher water activity.
 This invites microbes and causes "weeping" or sticking.
-Hitting an 18-month shelf life without synthetic preservatives is a monumental task of balance.
+Hitting an 18-month shelf life without synthetic preservatives is a major balancing act.

 Beyond the Seal: The Certification Grind